html2rss/html2rss-web/README.md

 # html2rss-web [![Build Status](https://travis-ci.com/gildesmarais/html2rss-web.svg?branch=master)](https://travis-ci.com/gildesmarais/html2rss-web) [![](https://images.microbadger.com/badges/version/gilcreator/html2rss-web.svg)](https://hub.docker.com/r/gilcreator/html2rss-web)

-This is a tiny web application to expose HTTP endpoints which deliver RSS feeds built by the [html2rss gem](https://github.com/gildesmarais/html2rss).
+This is a compact web application to expose HTTP endpoints which deliver RSS feeds built by the [html2rss gem](https://github.com/gildesmarais/html2rss).
-This app is versioned as "rolling release" and thus latest master branch should be used.
+It's distributed in a [_rolling release_](https://en.wikipedia.org/wiki/Rolling_release) fashion and thus the master branch is the one to use.

-Out of the box you'll get all configs from [html2rss-configs](https://github.com/gildesmarais/html2rss-configs).
+Out of the box the app comes with all configs from [html2rss-configs](https://github.com/gildesmarais/html2rss-configs) included.
 You can - optionally - create your own configs and keep them private.

-## Usage of `html2rss-configs` configs
+## Use the baked-in `html2rss-configs`

 To use the configs from [`html2rss-configs`](https://github.com/gildesmarais/html2rss-configs) build the URL like this:

-The config you want to use:
+The feed config you'd like to use:
 `lib/html2rss/configs/domainname.tld/whatever.yml`
 `                     ^^^^^^^^^^^^^^^^^^^^^^^^^^^`